Harikrishnanvkph/gas-booking-client/README.md

 Clicked on `Forgot Password` element:

 First enter mail id and click Generate Pin
-If Entered Mail id is valid and `Generate Pin` hyperlink is clicked:
+IF Entered Mail id is valid and `Generate Pin` hyperlink is clicked:
 UI Shows Alert Prompt saying Pin Sent to Registered mail address ..Once got pin Enter pin and password:
 If Any of Entered Credentials are EMPTY:
 UI shows "Pin or Password Cannot be Empty or Less than 4 Digit!!!"
-ELSE If Invalid PIN entered :
+ELSE IF Invalid PIN entered :
 UI Shows "Invalid Pin Number"
-ElSE if PIN is Correct and Password is Entered: navigates to Login In page
+ElSE IF PIN is Correct and Password is Entered: navigates to Login In page

 // Once Logged In